ibm-watson-data-lab/openobjectstore/README.md

 IBM Object Storage is a lot like Amazon S3.
 Both enable storage and retrieval of any amount of data from anywhere on the web.
 Customers use it as a bulk repository, or "data lake," for analytics, backup & recovery, disaster recovery, and serverless computing.
 Many cloud-native applications even use it as primary storage, like [http://datascience.ibm.com](http://datascience.ibm.com).

 IBM Object Storage, out-of-the-box, doesn't provide public, unauthenticated access to files.
 This app fills that gap.
+For more details, [read this blog post introducing open object store](https://developer.ibm.com/clouddataservices/2016/12/07/build-a-simple-data-portal-with-python-and-ibm-object-storage/).

 ## Running the app on Bluemix